 Roaches are so resilient

-– and this trait perhaps is the reason why getting rid of them is more difficult than getting rid of other types of pests.
+This may be the reason why getting rid of them is more difficult than getting rid of other types of pests.
 They won’t care if you live in a big house or small house.
 They prefer dark and dingy places, but they can’t be prevented from entering a neat house either.
 They can enter through the smallest cracks in your property.
 They can even live through an insecticide attack.
 Worse of all, they reproduce frequently and in huge numbers so an infestation is always a high possibility once one of them enters your home.

 So, how to get rid of roaches?
 The good news is that there are ways that have been proven effective.
 Try them if they will work for you – and do it fast before the roaches take over:

 Roaches love to hang out in your home mainly because of one thing: food.
 To get rid of them, get rid of the food that makes them come back again and again.
 Remember that roaches are not discriminating when it comes to their dinner, so hunt around for possible food sources for them:

 - Keep all your food in airtight containers.
 Don’t leave any edible uncovered.

 - Clean up after eating and food preparation.
 Even the smallest crumbs in your kitchen are an open invitation for roaches.

 - Don’t leave stagnant water out.
 Drain sinks and tubs and keep toilets covered.